the Old house

 The US is leaving, for good.
 This time, it’s real.
 It’s like Paris before Liberation.
 Only in reverse.
 Paris of the Orient, before Liberation (depends on whose POV).
 Families left behind.
 Momentos unbrought.
 Memories lingered.

-We have the technological benefits that are the envy of royalty of the past (Louis XIV with all this art collection couldn’t come near what I now see from my desktop).
+We have the technological benefits that are the envy of past royalty (Louis XIV with all this art collection wouldn’t come near what I now see from my desktop).
 I see home.
 I see home from above.
+Bird-eye view, satellite imagery.
+Ant-like we move to find better pasture.
+Yet, the past is not even past.

 It’s still here.
 Like the lay of the alley.
 With contour and detour.
 With connection and links.
 With dots and data.